carlitoxe/carlitoxe.github.io/README.md

 # Carlos Romero | Portfolio

-Hello, World!
+Hello World!
 This is my portfolio.
 I'm a software engineer specialized in Web Development.

 A little description of my projects and a contact info with my social medias including LinkedIn.